ibm-cloud-docs/vsrx/ssh-guide.md

 Public subnet: 169.47.211.152/29
 ```

-This Step-by-Step assumes that a high-availability deployment of the vSRX, with a single Public VLAN and subnet.
+This step-by-step assumes that a high-availability deployment of the vSRX, with a single Public VLAN and subnet.
 {: note}

 ## What you'll accomplish
 {: #what-you-ll-accomplish}

-In this Step-by-Step guide you will learn how to configure the service:
+In this step-by-step guide learn how to configure the service:

 Task  | Description
 ------------- | -------------